bsekisser/System7/docs/KNOWN_ISSUES.md

 ---

 ### ✅ 5.
-EraseRgn Doesn't Work with Direct Framebuffer - FIXED in Hot Mess 6
+EraseRgn Doesn't Work with Direct Framebuffer - FIXED

 **Previously**: The Direct Framebuffer approach was filling entire windows with white during update, instead of erasing only the dirty region.
 This caused unnecessary framebuffer traffic and prevented efficient incremental updates.